TellinaTool/tellina_user_experiment/experiment_design_doc.md

       - `command`: `.command`
     - Use `curl` to send the form with all gathered information to the server to write to the log.
-See `server_side/post_handler/example` for an example of what this could look like.
+See `server_side/post_handler/example` for an example of what this would look like.
 - Install [Bash-Preexec](https://github.com/rcaloras/bash-preexec) by sourcing
   `bash-preexec.sh`.
 - Set up the experiment prompts to follow the determined task order.
-- Call `make_fs`, `write_log`.
-- Change the user into the `file_system/` directory.
+- Creates the `file_system` directory and changes the user into it.
-- Prints treatment.
-- Prints the first task description.
+- Begin the experiment.

 #### Bash-Preexec
 Bash-preexec allows running code before and after the execution of a command